 You’ll leave the week having explored a philosophy of approach that places creative filmmaking above technique – one that blends technical craft as foundational to creative intent.
-You’ll have new insight in how to handle technical challenges and creative problem solving, and everything that is required of the complete professional production sound recordist/mixer.
+You’ll have new insight into how to handle technical challenges and creative problem solving, and everything that is required of the complete professional production sound recordist/mixer.